michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 - Proceeds from stock, mutual fund, and bond sale ([1099-B](https://www.irs.gov/pub/irs-pdf/f1099b.pdf)).
 - Virtual currencies ([faq](https://www.irs.gov/individuals/international-taxpayers/frequently-asked-questions-on-virtual-currency-transactions)).
 - RSU (Restricted Stock Unit) sale or "sale to cover".
-- ESPP (Employee Stock Purchase Plan) sale:
+- **ESPP** (Employee Stock Purchase Plan) sale:
   - **Form 3922** covering all of the stocks from the purchasing years or
   - **Purchase Confirmation** from your broker (if Form 3922 is not available).
+  - Specify the document that contains the ESPP sale along with number of shares sold, and proceeds received.
 - ISO (Incentive Stock Option) sale:
   - **Form 3921** covering all of the stocks from the grant years or
   - **Release Confirmation** from your broker (if Form 3922 is not available).
+  - Specify the document that contains the ESPP sale along with number of shares sold, and proceeds received.
 - Early withdrawal penalties on CDs and other time deposits.
 - E*Trade [**Stock Plan Transactions Supplemental Info**](/assets/images/20190103-tax-RSU-ESPP.pdf).